About

 Investigating how individuals assess and gather evidence across scientific and political domains, including the effects of ideology and cognitive reflection on evidence-seeking behavior.

-Analogy, Metaphor & AI Benchmarking
+Analogy, Metaphor, Narrative & AI Benchmarking

 AI Literacy & Ethics